regoclint/prac/Notes.md

 Dependency injection - Helps in loosely coupling and mocking classes(testing)
     - A dependency injection container helps create objects and autowire them
+    - Instead of creating objects with "new" manually and having them tightly coupled, the container creates them and autowires them, making them mockable too
-    - To create a mock object you need loosely coupled components
+    - By creating a mock bean the container know it has to autowire this bean instead of the actual one.
+To create a mock objects you need loosely coupled components
+    - @Qualifier helps differentiate between similar been types

 Bean scope - As a rule of thumb, you should use the prototype scope for all beans that are stateful, while the singleton scope should be used for stateless beans.